Embedding Self-Correction as an Inherent Ability in Large Language Models for Enhanced Mathematical Reasoning: Conclusion

 \section{Conclusion}

-In conclusion, our Chain of Self-Correction (CoSC) mechanism equips Large Language Models (LLMs) with the ability to autonomously validate and refine their outputs.
+In conclusion, our Chain of Self-Correction (CoSC) mechanism equips LLMs with the ability to autonomously validate and refine their outputs.
 This mechanism facilitates a sequence of self-correction stages that progressively refine the reasoning process, leading to enhanced accuracy in mathematical reasoning.
-Our two-phase finetuning approach, involving initial training with proprietary model-generated seeding data and subsequent training with self-generated data, effectively enables the implementation of CoSC at a low cost.
-Through extensive experiments, we have demonstrated the remarkable performance improvement that CoSC brings to traditional mathematical datasets when compared to existing open-source LLMs, even the advanced close-sourced LLMs, such as ChatGPT, GPT-4 and multi-modal LLMs like GPT-4V, Gemini-1.0 Pro, and Gemini-1.0 Ultra.
-We believe that our CoSC mechanism can provide valuable insights for future research and contribute to the ongoing advancement of LLMs across various domains.
+Through extensive experiments, we have demonstrated the remarkable performance improvement that CoSC brings to mathematical datasets.
+We believe that our CoSC mechanism can provide valuable insights for future research on LLMs across various domains.